-- 1) A list of the information needed to satisfy an effects evaluation. - 2) Specific study objectives to obtain the needed information and explanation of how the study design will meet the objectives. - 3) Description of study methods to meet the objectives, such as:
+- 1.)
+A list of the information needed to satisfy an effects evaluation. - 2.)
+Specific study objectives to obtain the needed information and explanation of how the study design will meet the objectives. - 3.)
+Description of study methods to meet the objectives, such as:

-- A) Literature review; - B) Collection of needed baseline data; - C) Hypotheses to address the study objectives; - D) Descriptions of field sampling and data-analyses methods to be used; and - E) Use of adequate controls, such as control sites, to allow the effects of the proposed action to be separated from natural fluctuations in resources and habitats. - 4) The monitoring plan shall include supporting documentation demonstrating that the study design is scientifically appropriate and statistically adequate to address the research objectives. - 5) The monitoring plan shall include a description of the method that will be used to report and deliver data and analyses information to the authorizing state agency for review in a timely and efficient manner.
+- (a) Literature review; - (b) Collection of needed baseline data: - (c) Hypotheses to address the study objectives; - (d) Descriptions of field sampling and data-analyses methods to be used; and - (e) Use of adequate controls, such as control sites, to allow the effects of the proposed action to be separated from natural fluctuations in resources and habitats. - 4.)
+The monitoring plan shall include supporting documentation demonstrating that the study design is scientifically appropriate and statistically adequate to address the research objectives. - 5.)
+The monitoring plan shall include a description of the method that will be used to report and deliver data and analyses information to the authorizing state agency for review in a timely and efficient manner. - 6.)
+The monitoring plan will include a description of the process for periodic and ongoing public involvement and review of the monitoring work.